ovh/docs/pages/platform/ai/training_tuto_08_train_marine_mammal_sound/guide.en-us.md

 ---
 title: AI Training - Tutorial - Train a model to recognize marine mammal sound
-excerpt: Understand how simple it is to train a model using AI Training
+excerpt: Understand how to train a model using AI Training
-updated: 2023-05-11
+updated: 2023-07-20
 ---

-**Last updated 4th July, 2023**
+**Last updated 20th July, 2023**

 ## Objective